SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 I can feel her tears landing on my back and I hug tighter.
 "Am I your cr—"

 Before I can finish my question, Twilight casts a teleport spell.
-We both let go of the hug as I get accustom to our new location.
+We both let go of the hug as I get accustomed to our new location.
 We are in front of Twilight's house.

 I shake my head as Twilight opens her door, she walks inside before turning around the face me.